jnesfield/Reinforcement-Learning/k arm bandit/readme.md

 ## last edited: 2/23/2022

 ### PURPOSE:
-the purposed of this folder is to show a solutiob for the k arm bandit problem
+the purposed of this folder is to show a solution for the k arm bandit problem